open-make/airtrack-doc-website/airtable.md

 Now drill [3mm pozidriv screws](screws.yml#3mm_pozidriv){Qty:Many} in each hole.

+## Glue bottom plate

 The bottom plate is meant to disconnect first if the pressure in the box gets too high.
-Therefore the bottom plate is not screwed down.
+Therefore the bottom plate is not screwed.

+- Glue the not predrilled bottom plate [480mm x 326mm plexiglass plate](plexiglass.yml#480x326pg){Qty:1} below the box.

 ## Inserting of hose connection gland and pressure relief valve {pagestep}